 The short video clip above explains, simply and effectively, the process of what is developmentally necessary for every child to have the resources in place to be able to learn with ease and enjoyment.
 You will see a good example of a child who is struggling and why.
 Teachers will recognise some of these signs in the classroom.

-The Rhythmic Movement and Brain Gym programmes I offer at my centre gives me the second chance to revisit, and correct, any missed stages of a person’s development that may have been missed during their Early Years.
-It is never too late for anyone to develop new neural pathways and to stimulate their sensory-motor system through reflex integration.
-I guarantee wonderful improvements for children and adults.
+The Rhythmic Movement and Brain Gym programmes I offer at my practice and in Schools, gives a second chance to revisit and correct any stages of a person’s development that may have been missed during their Early Years with life changing results.

 Head teachers / Schools / Universities / SpLD teachers / Education Authorities I would like to introduce you to ‘The Movement Programme’.
 This has been specifically designed to help children aged between 8 – 13+ years to improve literacy skills and end of year results with clearly proven and last results.
 The programme, designed in 12 modules, is used in schools for 15 – 20 minutes every day, 5 days of the week for 12 weeks.
 It can also be assessed by parents at home to follow with their children and other family members.
 Please contact me if you would like to access this successful programme.
 Please click on the video below to learn more about it.
 I know the creator of this programme personally.